120 Food Photography tips and tricks from photographers in 2021

 Shooting with shallow depth of field will give a soft blur to the background and give the subject some clarity.
 Depth of Field is mainly used as a technique to draw the viewer's attention to a particular part of the photograph, by obscuring the other details.
 The amount of light that you have can also affect the Depth of Field to a large extent.

 If anything does not fit or tie the picture together, it must be ditched.
 If that is not possible using the above tip of using the depth of field to hide the clutter can also work well.19.
 USING NATURAL LIGHT

-The overuse or rather use of too much flash must be avoided.
+The overuse or rather use of too much flash or artificial light must be avoided.
 This depends a lot on the location and the local lighting conditions too.
 You can use artificial lighting when needed, but just avoid overusing it.20.
 CLEAN BACKGROUNDS

 This is the angle that makes it easier to make a composition as the depth of field can be eliminated.
 Proper light is of the essence in such shots and avoiding shadows can be a task.

 This is the type of food that is only important because it has no history.
 This is a very tight shot and the object of the photograph almost fills the screen totally.
 In a softbox setup where the backdrop is fully white and it makes the food look like it's cropped, they are often clicked.

 The camera is tilted slightly to the left in this shape, so the image appears to be tilted clockwise.
 This perspective makes the food look like it's pulling away from you, giving the audience the urge to pursue the food.28.
 PERSPECTIVE SHOT